top of page

 Bird Housing Program

-Many small birds such as chickadee, nuthatches and wrens prefer to nest in tree cavities–a scarce resource in urban Eastlake.
+Many small birds such as chickadees and nuthatches prefer to nest in tree cavities–a scarce resource in urban Eastlake.
 So we built 13 cedar birdhouses and installed them across Eastlake in time for the Spring nesting season.
+Two of the boxes hosted successful broods last year.

 The Rewild Eastlake native plant seed library

-Take some seeds, leave some seeds!
-This is now installed in the Eastlake P-Patch located by Fairview Park.
+Take some seeds, leave some seeds at Lake Union Mail (117 E. Louisa) and at the Eastlake P-Patch located by Fairview Park.
 Look for it on the north side of the P-Patch about halfway up.
-There are seeds in it now and we will have a packaging party soon to package several hundred more seed packs of three native plants!
+Currently both are stocked with packets of three types of native plant seeds!

 A bee on a clover blossom